barnybug/gohome/README.md

 gohome runs as a set of distributed and independent processes/services.
-They can run across different hosts connecting to the same network, with the pubsub bus (MQTT/nanomsg) connecting all the components together.
+They can run across different hosts connecting to the same network, with the pubsub bus (MQTT) connecting all the components together.

 To manually run a gohome service: